hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

    1. [Convolutional dictionary learning through tensor factorization](http://arxiv.org/abs/1506.03509)
    1. [Tensor vs matrix methods: robust tensor decomposition under block sparse perturbations](http://arxiv.org/abs/1510.04747)

-1. Learning is finding needle in a haystack.
+1. Learning is like finding needle in a haystack.
    1. Big data is challenging due to large number of variables and high-dimensionalities.
-   1. Useful information is essentially low-dimensional structure.
+   1. Useful information is essentially represented as some low-dimensional structure.
    1. Problem when learning with big data
-      1. statistically: large number of samples are needed to estimate the model.
+      1. statistically: large number of examples are needed in order to estimate the model.
-      1. computationally: mainly about non-convexity, a lot of restart to avoid local optimal and to reach global optimal.
+      1. computationally: mainly about non-convexity, a lot of SGD restarts are required to avoid local optimals and to reach global optimal.
-   1. Algorithm should scale to the number of samples and variables.
+   1. Algorithm should scale both to the number of samples and variables.

 1. Optimization for learning
    1. Unsupervised learning: maximize similarity of cluster, maximize likelihood of model.
-   1. Supervised learning: minimize the loss function.
+   1. Supervised learning: minimize some cost function.
    1. Most of them are non-convex optimization problem.
    1. A public facebook page for non-convex optimization.
    1. Convex has a unique global optimal solution, SGD will lead to the unique global optimal.